 - Divorce or separation of a dependent student’s parent or death of independent student's spouse

 - Natural disaster (such as a tornado or flood)

 - Parent enrolled in post-secondary institution at least half-time (6 credit hours)

 Should you and your family have a unique circumstance, contact our Professional Judgment Counselor after June 1 prior to the beginning of the academic school year you plan to attend.
-The counselor will work with your case once the appropriate Professional Judgment Form (2016-2017 form) and all supporting documentation has been received.
+The counselor will work with your case once the appropriate Professional Judgment Form (2017-2018 form or the 2018-2019 form available June 1, 2018) and all supporting documentation has been received.
 If the professional judgment is not in your favor, the judgment will not be processed.
-The Professional Judgment Form (2017-2018 form) will be available June 1, 2017.

 Dependent Student with Parent and/or Step-Parent in College

-If you had to include parental information on your FAFSA application and you have a parent(s) or step-parent that is enrolled in at least six credit hours of college coursework, fill out the professional judgment enrollment certification form for the appropriate year (2016-2017 form).
+If you had to include parental information on your FAFSA application and you have a parent(s) or step-parent that is enrolled in at least six credit hours of college coursework, fill out the professional judgment enrollment certification form for the appropriate year (2017-2018 form or the 2018-2019 form available June 1, 2018).
 You may only submit a parent enrollment certification form for the parent/step-parent that is included on your FAFSA application.
 Once the completed certification form is submitted to the Financial Aid Office, an adjustment will be made to include your parent or step parent as a member in college if it is beneficial to you.